-State law allows the Utility to prosecute persons who tamper with metering or other service equipment or who attempt to steal electricity.
-It is the intention of the Utility to prosecute such offenders to the full extent of the law.
+State law allows MU to prosecute persons who tamper with metering or other service equipment or who attempt to steal electricity.
+It is the intention of MU to prosecute such offenders to the full extent of the law.
 Common violations of the law could include:

-- Energizing a new service without proper authorization - Re-energizing a service which has been disconnected by the Utility for nonpayment or other reasons. - Bypassing a meter, jumpering a meter socket, or in any other way diverting energy around the meter. - Breaking meter seals or entering metering equipment, service termination boxes, wire raceways, and service entrance switches containing unmetered conductors without proper Utility authorization.
+- Energizing a new service without proper authorization - Re-energizing a service which has been disconnected by MU for nonpayment or other reasons. - Bypassing a meter, jumpering a meter socket, or in any other way diverting energy around the meter. - Breaking meter seals or entering metering equipment, service termination boxes, wire raceways, and service entrance switches containing unmetered conductors without proper MU authorization.

-The customer shall be responsible for compensation to the Utility for any energy consumed, but not metered, whether intentional or not.
+The customer shall be responsible for compensation to MU for any energy consumed, but not metered, whether intentional or not.
 All costs (labor, vehicle, etc.) associated with investigation, fixing, reconnecting, etc. will be the customer's responsibility.
 See MU rate file 201.5 for additional information.